puppetlabs/puppetlabs-kubernetes/README.md

 Then cd into the [tools](https://github.com/puppetlabs/puppetlabs-kubernetes/tree/master/tooling) directory You will now be able to run the `kube_tool`

-To look at the kube_tools help menu. just issue `./kube_tool.rb` this will print out
+To look at the kube_tools help menu.
+Just issue `./kube_tool.rb` this will print out

 ```puppet
 Commands: